Samtech3D/FLSUN-SR-Klipper-Klipper-Screen-Neopixel-Theme/README.md

 ## Installation
 - Prepping your OS image (I'm using raspbian buster version to use omx-player on startup to run my splash  screen ).
 - Find the Raspberry Pi IP (you can use fing app on your phone).
-- Easy way to install klipper with Kiahu https://github.com/th33xitus/kiauh
+- Easy way to install klipper with Kiauh https://github.com/th33xitus/kiauh
     - You need to install git first so run on ssh`sudo apt-get install git -y`.
     - After git is installed, use the following commands in the given order to download and execute the script: